-The Ethics Committee ( EC) works on written questions and complaints, so that it has time to discuss and understand what is asked.
-This allows members to consider an issue in a calm atmosphere, without being under pressure from interactive passions.
-In some cases the committee may need to meet the persons who are involved in a case.
+The Ethic Committee ( EC) works on written questions and complaints, so that it has time to discuss and understand what is asked.
+This allows it to consider an issue in a serene atmosphere, without being under pressure by interactive passions.
+Yet it may in some cases need to meet the persons who are involved in a case.

-All information that is sent to the Ethics Committee is treated as confidential.
-Some of the information may have to be discussed with all parties involved, and in some cases with the EABP Board.
+All information you send to the Ethic Committee is treated as confidential.
+Some of the information you will send to us may have to be discussed with all parties involved, and in some cases with the EABP Board.

-The information received is not communicated to other persons or institutions unless legal procedures require.
-In each situation the EC uses its judgement and knowledge of the context to decide how this information is used with the other parties and the EABP Board.
-In these cases the complainant is informed that information has been exchanged.
+The information we receive will not be communicated to other persons or institutions unless legal procedures require it.
+In each situation we will use our judgement and knowledge of the context to decide how this information is used with the other parties and the EABP Board.
+In these cases you will be informed that information has been exchanged.

 The procedures described in the following pages allow the reader to:

-- Know how to proceed when he / she wants to present a complaint to the EC concerning the behaviour of a therapist, supervisor, trainer, school, professional association or a colleague
+- 4.131 - know how to proceed when he / she wants to present a complaint to the EC concerning the behaviour of a therapist, supervisor, trainer, school, professional association or a colleague

-- Be informed of what procedures the EC follows once it has received an inquiry or complaint.
+- 4.132 - be informed of what procedures the EC follows once it has received an inquiry or complaint

 4.2 Opening a procedure

-The Ethics Committee will process any inquiry or complaint if the complainant follows and accepts the following procedure:
+The Ethic Committee will process any inquiry or complaint if you follow and accept the following procedure:

-· As EABP is an international organisation, the EC only can consider enquiries or complaints if they are in writing, signed by the complainant him/herself and in English.
+- 4.21 - as we are an international organisation, we only can consider inquiries or complaints if they are in writing, signed by yourself and in English.

-· The EC is an EABP Committee and can only deal with complaints against EABP members.
+- as an EABP Committee we can only deal with complaints against EABP members

-· The issue in question may not date back longer than seven years.
+- the issue in question may not date back longer than 7 years

-· The complainant must be personally directly involved with the person(s)
+- you have to be directly involved with the person(s)

-· Although the EC cannot make a case based on third party complaints, it welcomes information and questions on ethical issues from EABP colleagues.
-The Ethics Committee informs the complainant if and how it can proceed with the question / information.
+- although we cannot make a case based on third party complaints, we welcome information and questions on ethical issues from EABP colleagues.
+The Ethic Committee will inform you if and how we can proceed with this question / information

-· The EC needs to know the specifics of the complainant’s question / complaint ( with documents if available) and if the EABP member involved has been informed about the step that is being made, and if not, why not.
+- we need to know the specifics of your question / complaint ( with documents if available) and if the EABP member involved has been informed about the step you are making, and if not, why not.

-· The EC needs to know if any resolutions have been attempted, and if so, in what form and with what outcome.
+- we need to know if any resolutions have been attempted, and if so, in what form and with which outcome

-· Some questions / complaints fall outside of the remit of the Ethics Committee and cannot be processed further.
-The complainant is informed if this is the case, and of the reasons for this.
+- some questions / complaints fall outside of the remit of the Ethic Committee and cannot be processes further.
+You will be informed if this is the case, and the reasons for this.

-After having received and discussed all the relevant material, the Ethics Committee informs the complainant if their enquiry/ complaint is related to a transgression of the EABP Code of Ethics and if so, it moves on to the information-gathering phase.
+After having received and discussed all the relevant material, the Ethic Committee will inform you if your inquiry / complaint is related to a transgression of the EABP Code of Ethic and if so, we will move on to the information-gathering phase.

 4.3 Information Gathering Phase

-Having decided to proceed, the EC’s next step is to inform the person(s) or institution concerned of the complaint ( if this has not already been done) and asks for his/her/their point of view
+Having decided to proceed, our next step will be to inform the person(s) or institution concerned of your complaint ( if you have not done so yet) and will ask for his/her/their point of view

-· The EC may, in some cases, send some of the information it has received to both parties, in order to gather more specific information on some points.
-Given the complexity of transferential dynamics the EC has to deal with in ethical cases, it is up to the EC to decide what information is passed on to the other party.
+- we may, in some cases, send to both parties some of the information we have received, so as to gather more specific information on some points.
+Given the complexity of transferential dynamics we have to deal with in ethical cases, it is up to the Ethic Committee to decide what information is passed on to the other party.

-· If a mediator is required to gather necessary information, the parties involved share the costs.
-If there is a disagreement between the parties about the sharing of any costs of the mediation process, this disagreement is dealt with as part of the mediation.
+- If a mediator is required to gather necessary information, the costs will be shared by the parties involved.
+If there is a disagreement between the parties about the sharing of any costs of the mediation process, this disagreement itself is to be dealt with as part of the mediation.

-· If the mediation fails, the EC decides if the complaint can be processed further by the Ethics Committee or not and informs the parties about the decision and the reasons behind it.
+- If the mediation fails, we will decide if your complaint can be processed further by the Ethic Committee or not and inform about our decision and the reasons for this.

 4.4 Evaluation Phase

-Once the EC has gathered sufficient information, it discusses and evaluates the situation and informs all parties concerned of its conclusions, and on what grounds it bases these conclusions, referring to the relevant points in the EABP Ethical Guidelines.
+Once we have gathered sufficient information, the Ethic Committee discusses and evaluates the situation and informs all parties concerned of its conclusions, and on the reasons it founds these conclusions on, referring to the relevant points in our guidelines.